guardian/commercial/bundle/README.md

 #### Inside a Dev Container (ie. for Playwright in this repo)

 1. Run DCR in a Docker container.
-You can do this by running the script `./scripts/start-dcr-container`.
+    You can do this by running the script `./scripts/start-dcr-container` or `pnpm run start-dcr`.
     You can provide a commit hash as an argument to this script to run with a specific build, or leave blank to default to the build from the `main` branch.
     The container image with a tag of the commit hash must be available in Github Container Registry for dotcom-rendering for this to work: https://github.com/guardian/dotcom-rendering/pkgs/container/dotcom-rendering

-     **N.b.
-This step is already included in the commands to start Playwright: `pnpm playwright:run` and `pnpm playwright:open`**

 2. In another terminal start the commercial dev server to serve the local bundle:

     `pnpm serve`